bitnami/charts/bitnami/kubeapps/README.md

 > **Tip**: List all releases using `helm list`

+Once you have installed Kubeapps follow the [Getting Started Guide](https://github.com/kubeapps/kubeapps/blob/master/docs/user/getting-started.md) for additional information on how to access and use Kubeapps.

 ## Upgrading Kubeapps

 You can upgrade Kubeapps from the Kubeapps web interface.
 Select the namespace in which Kubeapps is installed (`kubeapps` if you followed the instructions in this guide) and click on the "Upgrade" button.
 Select the new version and confirm.